The Canadian Cookie Monster

 Soft Chocolate Chip Cookies

-white sugar1/3 cup Mix dry ingredients with oil, then water, then fold in flour.
+white sugar1/4 cup Mix dry ingredients with oil, then water, then fold in flour.
 Spoon heaping tablespoons on sheet, bake 350°F until firm on top, about 12 min.
-These are cookies that even my Depression-era mom could make by the dozens with a clear conscience.
-The chips can be replaced by any chopped dried fruit, or by nuts, for variety.
-(Milk chocolate chips stick badly.)
+These are cookies that even my Depression-era mom could make with a clear conscience.
+Today, dark, bittersweet, semisweet, milk and white chips are available for variety.
+With dark chocolate, a pinch of orange zest works well.

 baking soda1/2 tsp